ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Client.md

 > **!!!
 It's important that all of the steps listed above are completed for each package before proceeding with the next package. !!!**

 1. The client-setup package
-    - For Experimentation, we do not require this package.
+    - For Experimentation, you do not require this package.

-    - For Dev, PreProd and Prod, we deploy this package inside the `gcp-env-tier1` repo.
+    - For Dev, PreProd and Prod, you deploy this [package](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/client-setup) inside the `gcp-env-tier1` repo.

       - Package details: